-Saco's children are served by four public elementary schools, one parochial school, and a private high school.
+Saco's children are served by four public elementary schools and a private high school.

 Grades K through 2 attend either the Governor John Fairfield School (377 students) or Young

 School (291 students).
 Grades 3 through 5

 attend C.K.
 Burns School (614 students), and grades

 6 through 8 attend the Saco Middle School (645 students).

 The public schools have earned a regional reputation for excellence.